Safe & Secure

 A tether anchor is the spot in the vehicle where the car seat's tether is connected.
 The tether on forward-facing car seats and some rear-facing car seats can be attached to the tether anchor in a vehicle.
 Vehicles typically have three tether anchors.
 The tether anchor location will vary based on what type of vehicle you drive.
 The tether anchor could be located on the roof of the vehicle, like the one pictured here.
 Some are located on the floor, the rear of the seat itself, or on shelf behind the rear seat, such as in sedans.
 Be sure to read your vehicle owner's manual to understand where your tether anchor locations are in your particular vehicle.

-The lower anchor connectors will be located on the lower part of your child’s car seat.
+Lower Anchor Connectors - The lower anchor connectors will be located on the lower part of your car seat.
 Be sure to read your car seat user guide to understand how your lower anchor LATCH connectors work on your particular seat.

 The lower anchor connectors on the car seat attach onto the lower anchors in your vehicle.
 And the tether hooks on the tether anchor in your vehicle.
 Together they create the LATCH system that can make installation of your car seat easier.